dschnei1/ngs4ecoprod/README.md

 #

 # Citation
+Please note that you have to cite all the sophisticated software tools that are incorporated in the pipeline you used to generate your data: [software ngs4ecoprod environment](docs/ngs4ecoprod_env.txt)

 Since this repository currently has no associated publication, please cite it via the GitHub link: https://github.com/dschnei1/ngs4ecoprod
-Please also note that you have to cite all the sophisticated software tools that are incorporated within this pipeline: [software list](docs/ngs4ecoprod_env.txt)